appfirst/statsd_clients/ruby/README.md

 capability.
 Dropped messages are counted and can be accessed with the `$statsd.dropped` attribute.

-The namespace attribute, if specified, will be prepended to all metrics.
+The namespace attribute, if specified, will be prepended to all metrics, for example:

 	$statsd.namespace = 'system.component'

+or perhaps:

+	$statsd.namespace = 'system.#{Socket.gethostname}.component'

 This statsd client can also send data the 'Etsy standard' way using a UDP socket.
 This can be useful if transistioning from some other statsd implementation to the AppFirst